One of the commonly used plants in the aquarium hobby is Ceratopteris thalictroides popularly known as Water Sprite.

 Water Sprite is readily available for purchase in pet and aquarium stores.
 It costs between $3 and $10 depending on the vendor, you can also source for Water Sprite online.
 While buying Water Sprite for aquarium usage, you should take note of the following points:

-- Vibrant green leaves and stems signifies good health.
-Plants with pale color are not very healthy.
+- Vibrant green leaves and stems signify good health.
+Plants with pale colors are not very healthy.

 - Presence of holes in the leaves is a sign of poor health and nutritional deficiency.